MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 With these tools, you can start building smarter, faster, and more creatively.

 And don’t keep those creations to yourself!
 It would be wonderful to see what you come up with.
-Share your worlds, and ideas in the **community forums** so we can all get inspired.
+Share your worlds, and ideas in the **community forums**, so we can all get inspired.

 Thanks for following along!